GAM-team/GAM/wiki/Chrome-Policies.md

     true: Allow mobile data roaming.
     false: Do not allow mobile data roaming.

+chrome.devices.PartnerAccess: Allow EMM partners access to device management.
+  chromeDeviceManagementApiEnabled: TYPE_BOOL
+    true: Enable Chrome management - partner access.
+    false: Disable Chrome management - partner access.
+  ackNoticeForChromeDeviceManagementApiEnabledSetToTrue: TYPE_BOOL
+    This field must be set to true to acknowledge the notice message associated with the field 'chrome_device_management_api_enabled' set to value 'true'.
+Please sse the notices listed with this policy for more information.

 chrome.devices.PowerManagement: Power management.
   loginScreenPowerManagement: TYPE_BOOL
     true: Allow device to sleep/shut down when idle on the sign-in screen.